-This story is just an illustration of the debt God forgave us through the sacrifice of Jesus.
+This story also serves as an illustration of the debt God forgave us through the sacrifice of Jesus.
 The debt we owed God could never be repaid by any of us.
 But He freely forgave us when we did not even ask for it (The $100,000 debt).
-Now there is nothing anyone can do to us in this life that can be compared to what we did to God when we were sinners.
+Now, there is nothing anyone can do to us in this life that can be compared to what we did to God when we were sinners.

-The offense that our fellow humans can commit against us pales in comparison to what we did to God (The $100 debt).
+The offense that our fellow humans can commit against us (The $100 debt) pales in comparison to what we did to God (The $100,000 debt).
 Therefore we must forgive.
 God doesn't require us to do things He hasn't first done for us.
-He had called us to forgive because He had first forgiven us our trespasses against Him when we became believers.
+He called us to forgive because He first forgave us our trespasses against Him when we became believers.
 In that same light, we have to forgive others, and not carry anything to heart.

-Also be wise, I can't stress this enough.
-Just because you have forgiven someone, it doesn't mean the person should occupy a position in your life.
-Some people see it as opportunities to keep hurting you, such relationships are not worthy of reconciliation, at least not immediately.
+However, be wise in all your dealings, I can't stress this enough.
+Just because you have forgiven someone, doesn't mean the person should occupy a position in your life.
+Some people see it as opportunities to keep hurting you, such relationships are not worthy of reconciliation—at least not immediately.
 Some people sometimes show you who they are, and you should believe them.
 It is very okay to love from afar; there is no need for toxicity in your life.

 Most importantly, it is very crucial that we forgive so our prayers won't go unanswered by God.
 Jesus in Mark 11 said when we pray, and we have anything against anyone, we should forgive so God too can forgive us our sins.

 If God hasn't forgiven us our sins, our prayers often go unanswered, and we don't need that.
 We need no barriers between God and us when we commune with Him; we need an open line of communication.